How To Stimulate Nipple For Lactation | Natural Milk Boost

 Manual Stimulation

-Manually stimulating nipples involves gentle rubbing, rolling, or tugging motions using fingers.
+Manually stimulating nipples involves gentle rubbing, rolling, or light tugging motions using fingers.
 Here’s how to do it properly:

 • Start Slowly: Use clean hands to gently stroke around the areola in circular motions.